-Examples include: Examples include: Directorship or employment in a private or public company or other organisation which is doing, or may do, business with health or social care organisations A shareholder (more than 5% of the issued shares), partner or owner of a private or not for profit company, business or consultancy which is doing, or may do, business with health or social care organisations A management consultant for a provider Secondary employment Receipt of secondary income from a provider Receipt of any payments (e.g. honoraria, one off payments, day allowances, travel or subsistence) from a provider Receipt of research funding, including grants that may be received by the individual or any organisation in which they have an interest or role Having a pension that is funded by a provider (where the value of this might be affected by their success or failure).
-Examples include: Spouse / Partner Close relative e.g., parent, grandparent, child, grandchild or sibling Close friend - any confusion relating to the declaration of friendship should be discussed with Corporate Affairs to ensure that all declarations are appropriate (e.g. a friend who works as a checkout operator in a shop that supplies the NHS need not be declared but a contracts manager with an NHS supplier should be Business partner Any other relationship which may influence or may be perceived to influence the judgement of the individual (e.g. a reconfiguration of hospital services which might result in the closure of a busy clinic next door to an individual's house) Where the individual is closely related to, or in a relationship, including friendship, with an individual in the above categories. · · · · · Non-financial Personal Interests Non-financial Professional Non-financial Personal Interests · · · · · Non-financial Personal Interests Individual may benefit personally in ways which are not directly linked to their professional career and do not give rise to a direct financial benefit Non-financial Professional InterestsIndividual may obtain a non-financial professional benefit from the consequences of a commissioning decision, such as increasing their professional reputation or status or promoting their professional careerExamples include:• An advocate for a particular group of patients• A GP with special interest e.g. in dermatology, acupuncture etc. Individual may benefit personally in ways which are not directly linked to their professional career and do not give rise to a direct financial benefit Examples include: • A voluntary sector champion for a provider • A volunteer for a provider • A member of a voluntary sector board or Non-financial Professional InterestsIndividual may obtain a non-financial professional benefit from the consequences of a commissioning decision, such as increasing their professional reputation or status or promoting their professional careerExamples include:• An advocate for a particular group of patients• A GP with special interest e.g. in Individual may benefit personally in ways which are not directly linked to their professional career and do not give rise to a direct financial benefit Examples include: • A voluntary sector champion for a provider • A volunteer for a provider community group which may have potential to give rise to influence decisions made by the ICB.
+- Directorship or employment in a private or public company or other organisation which is doing, or may do, business with health or social care organisations - A shareholder (more than 5% of the issued shares), partner or owner of a private or not for profit company, business or consultancy which is doing, or may do, business with health or social care organisations - A management consultant for a provider - Secondary employment - Receipt of secondary income from a provider - Receipt of a grant from a provider - Receipt of any payments (e.g. honoraria, one off payments, day allowances, travel or subsistence) from a provider - Receipt of research funding, including grants that may be received by the individual or any organisation in which they have an interest or role - Having a pension that is funded by a provider (where the value of this might be affected by their success or failure).

+- Spouse / Partner - Close relative e.g., parent, grandparent, child, grandchild or sibling - Close friend any confusion relating to the declaration of friendship should be discussed with Corporate Affairs to ensure that all declarations are appropriate (e.g. a friend who works as a checkout operator in a shop that supplies the NHS need not be declared but a contracts manager with an NHS supplier should be - Business partner - Any other relationship which may influence or may be perceived to influence the judgement of the individual (e.g. a reconfiguration of hospital services which might result in the closure of a busy clinic next door to an individual's house) - Where the individual is closely related to, or in a relationship, including friendship, with an individual in the above categories.

+Non-financial Professional Interests

+Individual may obtain a non-financial professional benefit from the consequences of a commissioning decision, such as increasing their professional reputation or status or promoting their professional career

+Non-financial Personal Interests

+Individual may benefit personally in ways which are not directly linked to their professional career and do not give rise to a direct financial benefit

+- An advocate for a particular group of patients - A GP with special interest e.g. in dermatology, acupuncture etc. - A member of a particular specialist professional body (routine GP membership of the RCGP, BMA or a medical defence organisation would not usually in itself amount to an interest which needs to be declared) - An advisor to for the CQC or NICE - A medical researcher

+- A voluntary sector champion for a provider - A volunteer for a provider - A member of a voluntary sector board or any position of authority in or connection with a voluntary organisation - Suffering from a particular condition requiring individually funded treatment - A member of a lobby or pressure groups with an interest in health - A financial advisor.

+General Interest

+This could be any position held in another public body organisation, NHS, Local Authority or a community group which may have potential to give rise to influence decisions made by the ICB.
 Similarly, if you have made a declaration that you are a member of the ICB or attend any of its committees/working groups to another organisation, this information MUST be reciprocated back to the ICB to ensure consistency across organisations and vice versa